AI Courses for Kids: The 10 Best Online Classes Compared

 Honest take: Strong for teens who want to build real mobile apps with AI features.
 The MIT backing ensures quality.
 However, the AI coverage is narrow โ focused on using pre-built AI components rather than teaching how AI works under the hood.

 The right AI course depends on your child's age, your budget, and how they learn best.
-Here's a decision framework:
+Here's a quick decision framework by age:

 Under 10 years old